oracle-devrel/cd3-automation-toolkit/docs/connect-container-to-oci-tenancy.md

 !!! note

-    * It is recommended to execute createTenancyConfig.py with a single ```customer_name``` within that container.
-Even if it is run multiple times with different customer names, Jenkins will only be configured for  ```<customer_name>``` used while first time successful execution of the script.
+    * With the toolkit release v2024.1.0, the toolkit supports single **customer_name** per container.
-    * If there is a new region subscription to the tenancy at a later stage of time, createTenancyConfig.py must be re-run by using the same tenancyconfig.properties file that was originally used to create the   configuration.
-Re-execution will create new directory for the new region under `/cd3user/tenancies/<customer_name>/terraform_files` without touching the existing ones and will commit the latest terraform_files     folder to DevOps GIT repo.
+    * When a new region is subscribed to the tenancy, rerun createTenancyConfig.py by using the same tenancyconfig.properties file that was originally used.
+It will create new directory for the new region under `/cd3user/tenancies/<customer_name>/terraform_files` without touching the existing ones and will commit the latest terraform_files folder to DevOps GIT repo.

-**Step 1 - Exec into the Container**:
+**Step 1 - Login (Exec) into the Container**:

 * Run
 ```